-Every Student Succeeds Act (ESSA) TITLE I, Part C Assurances: Education of Migratory Children Dayton Independent (147) Public District - FY 2022 - District Funding Assurances - Rev 0 \ The LEA assures the that it will comply with the following provisions: Districts will not discriminate against children who are not legally admitted to the United States Yes by denying them access to educational programs offered to children of U.S. citizens.
-Neither shall the district: a.
-Require students or parents to disclose or document their immigration status. b.
-Make inquiries of students or parents which may expose their undocumented status. c.
+Every Student Succeeds Act (ESSA) TITLE I, Part C Assurances: Education of Migratory Children Dayton Independent (147) Public District - FY 2023 - District Funding Assurances - Rev 0 The LEA assures the that it will comply with the following provisions: Districts will not discriminate against children who are not legally admitted to the United States Yes by denying them access to educational programs offered to children of U.S. citizens.
+Neither shall the district: Require students or parents to disclose or document their immigration status. b.
+Make inquiries of students or parents which may expose their undocumented status.
 Require social security numbers of all students, as it may expose the undocumented status of students or parents (Plyler v.
-Doe, 457 U.S. 202, (1982)) Section 1304(b)(3) of the Every Student Succeeds Act states that the Kentucky Department of \ Yes Education must promote interstate and intrastate coordination of migrant education services, including the transfer of pertinent school records, for migratory children.
+Doe, 457 U.S. 202, (1982)) Yes Section 1304(b)(3) of the Every Student Succeeds Act states that the Kentucky Department of Education must promote interstate and intrastate coordination of migrant education services, including the transfer of pertinent school records, for migratory children.
 School districts must meet privacy requirements of FERPA.
 In carrying out this requirement, the signed Certificate of Eligibility (COE), by the migrant child's parent or legal guardian will serve as a consensual written permission to share personally identifiable information from their migrant record with local educational agencies and migrant regional service centers and to transfer such information to appropriate education officials in other states having migrant programs.
 Regional migrant service centers will have oversight of district programs in their region. a.
 Districts and regional offices agree to comply with any and all requests for data and documentation made by the Regional Service Centers and/or KDE in the manner in which it is requested (hard copy, electronic, etc.) within the timeline requested.

-b. service cer records.
-Di serving as maintain a ill comply with the written requirements of the state migrant regional nters to ensure the accuracy of data and the transfer of migrant student istricts, educational cooperatives or public colleges and universities a local operating agency or migrant regional service centers will written record (Certificate of Eligibility) of the basis on which each child nined to be eligible.
-C. Education data eleme established nd local operating agencies will supply the Kentucky Department of with all of the Migrant Student Information eXchange (MSIX) minimum ents applicable to the child's age and grade within the timeframe d in 34 CFR 200.85 regardless of the type of school in which the child is e.g. public, private, or home school), or whether a child is enrolled in any i.
+b. the accura educational operating a ill comply with the requirements of the state migrant program to ensure cy of data and the transfer of migrant student records.
+Districts, all cooperatives or public colleges and universities serving as a local agency or migrant regional service centers will maintain a written record of Eligibility) of the basis on which each child was determined to be C. Education data eleme established nd local operating agencies will supply the Kentucky Department of with all of the Migrant Student Information eXchange (MSIX) minimum ents applicable to the child's age and grade within the timeframe d in 34 CFR 200.85 regardless of the type of school in which the child is .g. public, private, or home school), or whether a child is enrolled in any i.
 For migratory children who are or were enrolled in private schools, the local operating agency meets its responsibility of this section for collecting minimum data elements (MDEs) applicable to the child's age and grade level by advising the parent of the migratory child, or the migratory child if the child is emancipated, of the necessity of requesting the child's records from the private school, and by facilitating the parent or emancipated child's request to the private school that it provide all necessary information from the child's school records- 1) Directly to the parent or emancipated child, in which case the local operating agency must follow up directly with the parent or child; or 2) To the SEA, or a specific local operating agency, for forwarding to MSIX, in which case the SEA or local operating agency must follow up with the parent, emancipated child, or the private school to make sure that the records requested by the parent or emancipated child have been forwarded.